stennety/mywebsite/_posts/2023-04-21-revisiting-vietnam-after-23-years.md

 central and northern part of the country.
 Our trip in 2000 was more abbreviated by necessity, and we were somewhat limited in our activities with a new toddler in tow.
 We primarily visited Da Nang and Ho Chi Minh City (formerly Saigon).
 Hoi An was my favorite place we visited on a day trip, and I remember wanting more time there.
-Nicole and I are going to spend the better part of a week there and visit the [Mỹ Sơn ruins](https://whc.unesco.org/en/list/949/) that date from the Champa Kingdom in the 4th century.
+I'm going to spend the better part of a week there and visit the [Mỹ Sơn ruins](https://whc.unesco.org/en/list/949/) that date from the Champa Kingdom in the 4th century.
 We’re also very much looking forward to taking boats around Ha Long Bay.